rumpeltux/hc12fw/README.md

 There are known compiler bugs in the previous version that will render the firmware non-functional.

-To build the module, just run: `make`
+To build the module:

+1. (for v2.3/v2.4 only) edit `Makefile` and update the REVISION variable, then `make clean`
+2. run `make` to build the firmware

 ## Flashing